network-quality/draft-ietf-ippm-responsiveness/draft-ietf-ippm-responsiveness.md

 (as determined by the test procedure) to the host indicated by the "test\_endpoint" field, forming its HTTP requests using the \<host\> and \<path\> from the specified URLs.
-In other words, the test client operates as if it were simply using the specified URLs directly, except that it behaves as if it had a local (e.g., “/etc/hosts”) entry overriding the IP address(es) of the \<host\> given in the URLs to be the IP address(es) of the "test\_endpoint" hostname instead.
+In other words, when the "test\_endpoint" field is present the test client operates as if it were simply using the specified URLs directly, except that it behaves as if it had a local (e.g., “/etc/hosts”) entry overriding the IP address(es) of the \<host\> given in the URLs to be the IP address(es) of the "test\_endpoint" hostname instead.
-In the case of a large web site served by multiple load-balanced servers, this gives the administrator more precise control over which of those servers are used for responsiveness testing.
+In the case of a large web site served by multiple load-balanced servers, this feature gives the administrator more precise control over which of those servers are used for responsiveness testing.
 In a situation where some of a site’s servers have been configured to deliver low-delay HTTP responses and some have not,